What is a 'Knock-In Option'

 What is European knock in?

-A European knock in (eki) is a vanilla option with a European barrier.
-That is, it only matters where the underlying asset is in relation to the barrier on the option's expiry date.
-If there is a payout, it is that of the underlying vanilla option.
+A European knock-in (eki) is a vanilla alternative with a European barrier built in to make it more appealing.
+That is, only the location of the underlying asset in relation to the barrier on the expiration date of the option is important.
+If there is a dividend, it will be the same as the payoff for the underlying vanilla option (if any).

 What is knock in knock out option?